redhat-developer/app-services-cli/docs/commands/rhoas_connector_stop.md

 ## rhoas connector stop

-Stop a connector instance
+Stop a Connectors instance

 ### Synopsis

-Stop a connector instance, pass an id or use the instance in the current context
+Stop the current Connectors instance or stop a Connectors instance by providing its ID

 ```
 rhoas connector stop [flags]